d3datadevelopment/Ordermanager/src/tests/README.md

 Make sure the module has been activated with a valid license key.

+Please install the packages listed in the composer.json in "require-dev".
+Unfortunately Composer does not provide an automatic installation.

 Here is an example of Testing Library configuration file `oxideshop/test_config.yml`

 ```